demisomi/pos-inventory-system/README.md

 For issues or questions:
 - Create an issue in the GitHub repository
-- Contact the Project Manager: [kene.Obiekwe@pau.edu.ng]
+- Contact the Project Manager: [kene.obiekwe@pau.edu.ng]

 ---